 There is a saying in online marketing, “let the data guide you”.
-This is very true and nothing can be as valuable as statistics data.
+This is very true and nothing can be as valuable as statistical data.

 Analyze why your copy does not work out or why there is no sale.
 Maybe all you need to change is just a word or two.

-It was not that our SEO were not right or we did not have good content.
-After going through the Google analytics report, we noticed that this particular page’s click through rate was not that good.
+It was not that our SEO was not right or we did not have good content.
+After going through the Google analytics report, we noticed that this particular page’s click-through rate was not that good.

-So I decided to just change two words in the heading tag and guess what, within a month, the click through rate shot up to 125%, and finally this page got ranked on first page.
+So I decided to just change two words in the heading tag and guess what, within a month, the click-through rate shot up to 125%, and finally this page ranked on the first page.

 5. Able to create multimedia content

-We live in a multimedia world where there is a blend of content type.
-Most of the blogs nowadays include various types of content in an article – video, podcast, text, images etc.
+We live in a multimedia world where there is a blend of a content type.
+Most of the blogs nowadays include various types of content in an article – video, podcast, text, images, etc.

 If you want to be a good content marketer, you need to be able to have this skill.
 You should know how to use tools like video editor, image editor or any other tools required for multimedia.

 The easiest tool to use for image and graphic tool is Canva, which is free to use.
-You an do all sort of things like custom image creation, custom fonts, small graphic elements etc.
+You can do all sorts of things like custom image creation, custom fonts, small graphic elements, etc.

 6.Verbal and presentation skills

-Verbal and presentation skills are another important skills in content marketing.
+Verbal and presentation skills are other important skills in content marketing.
 This is because nowadays, most of the type of media consumed by people are videos.